 Out of respect to those of you who are seeking to know more about me, I share with you the following information.
 I trust it will help you to understand the nature of the work that I do.

 I am originally from North Bay, Ontario, Canada.
 I was adopted as a child so my roots have always been a great mystery to me.
-But I did finally learn I have Algonquin Kitchizibi (Great River) blood and Métis/French Canadian roots on my biological father's side.
-It's with this heritage I am a "mixed-blood" person.
+But I did finally learn I have Algonquin Kitchizibi (Great River), Mattawa Métis and French Canadian ancestry on my biological father's side.
+Therefore, I am a "mixed-blood" shaman person.

-Before I knew what my role was as a thunderbird/bird shaman I had many things to learn.
-And I'm still learning.
-I spend a lot of time out on the land - out in the bush - so to speak.
-Here I get deeply engaged in my learning guided by the spirits of the land: the stones, plants, trees and animals; the crawlers, the walkers swimmers and flyers.
-An Algonquin elder once said to me, "The word eagle and the word ego sound very much alike.
-There's a fine line between fearlessness and foolishness."
-So very true.
+But before I knew what my role was as a shaman, I had many things to learn.
+And I am still learning.
+I spend a lot of time out on the land; out in the bush.
+Here I become deeply engaged in my learning guided by the spirits of the land: the stones, plants, trees and animals; the crawlers, walkers, swimmers and flyers.
+This also includes ancestor spirits within weather phenomena.

 After the end of my career as a commercial artist, I went back to what I knew best and became a wilderness adventure guide.
-For many years I took people canoeing, hiking & snowshoeing to all the beautiful places that nurtured me.
+For many years I took people canoeing, hiking & snowshoeing to all the beautiful places that nourished me.
 I wanted to help people see the medicine of traditional Algonquin territory just west of Ottawa.
-But no trails even existed up to the medicine places and sacred sites I had become well acquainted with.
+But no trails even existed up to the places of power and sacred sites I had become well acquainted with.

-So, inspired by my own spiritual visions, I began "scouting out" and constructing trails that would bring people to see the good medicine of the land.
+So, inspired by my own shaman visions, I began "scouting out" and constructing trails that would bring people to see the good medicine of the land.
 I made the trails go to spots where people could personally experience the union of the earth and the sky.
 One popular trail I created is the.
 Found just west of Ottawa near Calabogie, Ontario, this trail network includes scenic Eagle's Nest Sacred Site which is also a lookout.
-And there is another trail I scouted and created that goes to the great stone thunderbird nest at the top of
+And there is another trail I scouted and created that goes to the thunderbird nest vision quest area atop

-Today my passion is helping people learn to use the wonderful teachings of Bird Shamanism.
-My aim is to help others find and utilize the Great Bird that soars within each of us by sharing old shamanism knowledge which helps us use our inherent power and spirit.
+Today my passion is helping people learn to use the wonderful teachings of bird shamanism.
+My aim is to help others find and utilize the Great Bird that soars within each of us by sharing old shamanism knowledge which helps us value our inherent power and spirit.
 My ultimate hope is that people will learn to embrace the positive medicine within each of us to create strong mental health, better emotional balance, wellness and personal peace.

 My knowledge is rooted in my research, experiences, visions and most importantly the lessons, ways and wisdom I have learned from a variety of traditional elders, medicine people, holy people and knowledge keepers.
 I have recognized that my quest for 'good medicine' has taken me my entire life.
 Upon the trail I have endured many sacrifices and have lost many things.
 But for all that I have lost, I do understand I have gained much and this is what I aim to share with others as best as I can.